 - Is there anything you should take note of in the event of a cyber incident?

 - What constitutes a strong password?

 - ...and so on, taking steps and actions from your policies, processes and procedures.

-Your staff do not need to be IT or cyber experts, they just need to have clear guidance on how to prevent or limit a cyber attack and what to do in the event of a cyber attack.
+Your staff do not need to be IT or cyber security experts.
+They just need to have clear guidance on how to prevent or limit the impact of a cyber attack and what to do should they suspect that they have fallen foul of an attack.

 What areas should we be looking at?

-Your staff are the first line of defence when it comes to cyber security, as a minimum all staff should receive regular training on your:
+Your staff are the first line of defence when it comes to cyber security, as a minimum all staff should receive regular training on and understand where to access your: